mjsmyth/abiquo-wiki-examples/README.md

 * You should create a Confluence user for running these scripts
 * You should create a separate Confluence wiki space with a suitable parent page (no spaces in name) to hold the example pages.
 Each example is created in a separate file and page.
 These pages can be included in API reference documentation
 * When you have checked your results, you can copy the pages to your documentation wiki or do whatever else you like with them
+* If you want to add a new query manually, add a file in the format `query_name.txt`, with the filename in the abiheader div.
+For example, `GET_api_version.txt`

 ## Input files
 Developers provide a requests.log JSON file with query output from integration tests.
 The file used in this case has the following content.